Male, straight, 33, monogamous, 5'11", wants kids, DC area

 Looking for a self-possessed, intellectually omnivorous woman (preferably a bit weird) with a long-term goal of starting a family

 I define my life by the real-world impact I create for humanity in national and global security.
-I'm delighted to have contributed in small ways to making sure the water stays running and the power stays on during COVID-19 lockdowns; and helping rescue refugees in Afghanistan being hunted by the Taliban.
+I'm delighted to have contributed in small ways to making sure the water stays running and the power stays on during COVID-19 lockdowns; establishing new research and development agreements between the Untied States and South Korea; defending global societies from drone attacks; and helping rescue refugees in Afghanistan being hunted by the Taliban.

 I want a partner who cares equally about the world and strives to make it a better place.
 I want a woman who is intellectually omnivorous, and is excited to talk my ear off about something cool she learned (especially about psychology, history, philosophy, existential risks, social work, or just new ways to make the world better).
 I expect this to come with a strong sense of self; someone unafraid to call me a moron when I'm being one.
 I also want us to have some common ways to relax.
-I'm mostly an indoorsy nerd, enjoying TV, reading, writing, video games, and general parallel play, but am quite happy to be dragged to museums, art shows, and concerts.
-Currently, I'm enjoying porch wine and thunderstorms; the new Lord of the Rings series; and wanting to visit the Smithsonian zoo.
+I'm mostly an indoorsy nerd, enjoying TV, reading, writing, video games, and general parallel play, but I also love museums, art shows, random exploration and aquaria.
+Currently, I'm enjoying porch wine and thunderstorms; rewatching the Simpsons; and contemplating a trip to Lyon.

 I love, and admire kids.
 A child has no experience of rage, heart-break, or loss.
 A child experiences the world in its purest form, figuring out what that world means for themselves.
-I want to be a part of that first scrapped knee, first day at school, and first time reading Harry Potter (this is non-negotiable.)
+I want to be a part of that first scrapped knee, first day at school, and first time reading Harry Potter.
 I'm not emotionally prepared for children this second and want to build a relationship first, but that's the goal.

 As to my worldview, politically, I'm a center-left institutionalist.
 Despite the problems, American government is fundamentally good (or at least among the least worst).
 I'm quite worried about declining social trust and cohesion, but not sure what to do about it.
 Religiously, I'm probably best described as an eclectic esoteric.
 I've dabbled in Sufism, Wicca, and some new age practices, but don't identify with any in particular.
 I have no preference on your worldview: I'm unlikely to join a protest or get up early for Church, but I'm happy if that's what you want to do.